-Fill a void this holiday season by providing holiday party planning services!
-Event planners handle the details of location, budget, lodging, decorations, entertainment, food, beverages, transportation, activities, invitations, and the like.
+Do you love planning parties?
+Then offer your services as a holiday event planner!
+Party planners usually handle the details of location, budget, decorations, entertainment, food, beverages, activities, invitations, and the like.

-Years ago, right before Christmas, I cleaned out my daughter’s closet, and I came up with a couple of bags of clothes, some shoes, a baby monitor, a highchair, and a pack-and-play.
+Years ago, I cleaned out my daughter’s closet right before Christmas, and I came up with a couple of bags of clothes, some shoes, a baby monitor, a highchair, and a pack-and-play.
 I took the clothes, shoes, and baby monitor to a local resale shop and made $44.00.
-I then listed the highchair and the pack-and-play on Craigslist, and I was able to sell those for another $160.00 for a total of $204.00 – not shabby for a couple of hours of work.
+I then listed the highchair and the pack-and-play on Craigslist, and I was able to sell those for another $160.00 for a total of $204.00, not shabby for a couple of hours of work.

 If you’re interested in selling items around your house for cash, start now!
-According to Statista, most people (39%) start their holiday shopping before the end of October.
-The sooner you post your items online or take them to a consignment store, the better chance you’ll have of selling them, hence, earning cash!
-Items that I’ve found that sell particularly well around this time is toys, formal wear, and new items that still have their tags.
+According to Statista, most people (56%) start their holiday shopping before the end of October.
+The sooner you post your items online using Poshmark or eBay, or take them to a consignment store, the better chance you’ll have of selling them, hence, earning cash!
+Things I’ve found that sell particularly well around this time are toys, formal wear, electronics, and new items that still have their tags.

 13. Travel Planner

 Take the stress out of someone’s day by offering travel planning services.
-Search for the cheapest holiday flights, car rentals, and hotel accommodations; you can even add extras in like things to do and see while they’re visiting another part of the country.
+Search for the cheapest holiday flights, car rentals, and hotel accommodations; you can even add extras in, like things to do and see while they’re visiting another area of the country.

 To get started, check companies like:

 Holiday vacation is the perfect time for students to get caught up in their studies, and this is where you come in!
-Tutoring can be an incredible at-home job opportunity, especially for those people who have extensive knowledge of a subject; such as a college student who is majoring in English, a school teacher, or an individual who is fluent in a foreign language.
+Tutoring can be an incredible at-home job opportunity, especially for those with extensive knowledge of a subject, such as a college student majoring in English, a school teacher, or an individual fluent in a foreign language.
 Besides the regular subjects like math, science, and English, they are also at-home positions for ESL teachers and test scorers!

-With all of the extra orders coming in for the holidays, retail companies are looking for additional home-based customer service representatives to handle the increased call volume.
-Cash in on this home-based opportunity – who knows it could lead to a long-term position.
+With all the extra orders coming in for the holidays, retail companies are looking for additional home-based customer service representatives to handle the increased call volume.
+Cash in on this home-based opportunity – who knows, it could lead to a long-term position.

-Here are some companies that regularly amp up their remote teams in the fall for increased seasonal demands:
+Here are some companies that tend hire remote seasonal workers and contractors in the fall for increased seasonal demands: